ABorrel/chemmaps-InterPred-Bodymap/README.md

 - 26-03-20: fix error bodymap and chemmaps as well as added option in bodymap for interactive network
 - 21-04-20: Fix error in case of O division in gene expression
 - 21-04-20: Fix spealing errors and add ratio assays tested
+- 09-20: add ILS ICE data
+- 12-20: update bodymap with the assays results from ICE and QC